 If you want to roll over your HRA funds annually, it’ll depend on the type of HRA you have and how your employer has the benefit set up.

 For instance, QSEHRA allowance amounts can roll over monthly or yearly.
 But because QSEHRAs have annual contribution limits, your total allowance amount plus your rolled-over amount from the previous year can’t exceed the maximum limit.

 However, one-person HRAs, standalone HRAs, or integrated HRAs, can roll over monthly and annually—if the employer chooses to allow them.

 Sometimes, rollover capabilities depend on the HRA software your employer uses to administer your benefit.
 For example, only monthly rollovers are permitted if you have HRA through PeopleKeep.

 7. What are considered eligible expenses under my HRA?

-Under IRS regulations, HRA funds can only reimburse an employee for eligible medical expenses defined in IRS Publication 502.
-Expenses can only be incurred by you, your spouse, and eligible dependents and must be purchased within the HRA’s plan year.
+Under IRS regulations, HRA funds can only reimburse an employee for eligible healthcare expenses defined in IRS Publication 502.
+Medical expenses can only be incurred by you, your spouse, and eligible dependents and must be purchased within the HRA’s plan year.

-A few eligible expenses from IRS Publication 502 are:
+A few eligible medical expenses from IRS Publication 502 are:

 - Individual health insurance premiums